 “World War II on the home front comes alive in Milliron’s new-series debut as Betty Ahern solves more than one mystery even while toiling in a Buffalo airplane factory with other young women.
 The story is riveting, Betty’s courage and persistence are a delight, and her sidekicks provide perfect support and caution.
 The Homefront Mysteries promise to keep you on the edge of your seat…and smiling as you read.”

--Edith Maxwell, author of the Agatha-nominated historical Quaker Midwife Mysteries
+-Edith Maxwell, author of the Agatha-award winning historical Quaker Midwife Mysteries

 “Liz Milliron gives us a charming new series that I absolutely love and think you will too.
 Betty Ahern is feisty, loyal, and determined.
 Finding her way in a traditionally men’s world, she not only helps the war effort by working at Bell Airplane, she’s following her dream to become a private eye with a little help from her friends.
 If Sam Spade and Rosie the Riveter had a love child, she’d be Betty Ahern.”

 -Annette Dashofy, USA Today-bestselling author of the Zoe Chambers Mysteries